Attack noise with calibration target

 When you are busy shooting it’s hard to keep everything in mind.
 When filming in low light conditions, the list of things to take care of goes even longer.
 You may simply forget to take a couple of seconds to record something featureless to help yourself build a noise profile and fix unwanted noise and gran in post.
 In the worst-case scenario, you can end up with a clip, that is so rich with details that it’s impossible to find a big flat area to build a quality noise profile.

 If this is exactly your scenario, there are a couple of different ways you can go.
 You can either use our Calibration Target or utilize Generic Profile.
 We discussed Generic Profile earlier in a separate tutorial.
-This article will unfold all you need to know about the Calibration Target and hopefully will help you to save time and get great looking videos.
+This article will unfold all you need to know about the Calibration Target and hopefully will help you to save time and get great-looking images and videos.

 The idea with the Calibration Target is that you can either simply include it in the actual shots of each scene (to help you build a noise profile for each such scene using the shot itself) or make several short test shots of the target itself using your camera working with different modes to build a re-usable set of profiles for your camera.
 Then you would be able to load one of those profiles from the disk when you need to process a new clip shot by the same camera.
 This can greatly help in a situation when it’s tricky to build a noise profile for a specific clip.